Share

 The project

-The Summer Academy provides capacity building for policy makers and representatives of cultural and creative sectors (CCS).
-At the end of the course, participants will acquire a deeper understanding of the sector, its needs and dynamics.
-They will also develop expertise in putting in place effective and integrated strategies and policy frameworks to unleash the full potential of CCS as drivers for local economic growth, job creation and inclusion.
+The Summer Academy for Cultural and Creative Industries and Local Development (SACCI) provides capacity building for policy makers and representatives of cultural and creative sectors (CCS).
+At the end of the course, participants acquire a deeper understanding of the sector's needs and dynamics.

 Objectives